drupov/drupal8-decoupled/README.md

 ```

 Clear the cache, so that the changes take effect.

-You'll also need to set the correct graphql endpoint URL (http://drupal-installation.dev/graphql) in `createBatchingNetworkInterface` in the App.js.

 Note, there is not authentication in the app (yet), so anonymous user in Drupal are assigned the permission "Execute arbitrary GraphQL requests".